robotframework/robotframework-RFCP-syllabus/Chapter_3_Keyword_Design_Variables_Resources.md

 In that case, the argument `${file_path}` is assigned the value `server.log`, and `${expected_content}` is assigned the value `Successfully started`.

 #### Defining Optional Arguments

-Optional arguments can be defined by assigning a default value to the argument in the `[Arguments]` setting.
+Optional arguments are defined by assigning default values to them in the `[Arguments]` setting.
 All optional arguments must be defined after all mandatory arguments.

 Default values are assigned by the equal sign (`=`)